Observational Probes of the Neutron Star Equation of State with Hyperons, Bosonic Dark Matter, and Quark Matter: Introduction

+Recent studies on NS and the nuclear matter properties, as well as thermodynamic stability, have highlighted a rapid stiffening of quantum chromodynamics (QCD) matter above saturation density.
+This stiffening is observed to be faster compared to purely hadronic models as the density increases \citep{Kojo:2024ejq}.
+Although a clear signature of deconfined quark matter (QM) within a realistic EOS is still to be confirmed, it has been shown that post-merger GWs may distinguish between scenarios with and without deconfinement \citep{Fujimoto:2022xhv}.
+Moreover, various studies suggest that GW signals, along with signals from supernova explosions, NS mergers, and accreting NSs, could be impacted by a phase transition to QM \citep{Bauswein:2018bma, Most:2018eaw, Weih:2019xvw, Bauswein:2022vtq, Largani:2023kjx}.

+Furthermore, from a phenomenological point of view, a peak in the square of the speed of sound in QCD matter has been observed, which is associated with the percolation threshold and the phase transition to deconfined QM \citep{Satz:1998kg, Magas:2003wi, Castorina:2008vu, Braun-Munzinger:2014lba, Fukushima:2020cmk, Marczenko:2022jhl}.
+These findings support the idea that the core of NSs may consist not only of hadronic matter but also deconfined QM.
+As a result, it is highly possible to encounter a phase transition to QM in the core of NS \citep{Li:2023zty, Gholami:2024ety, Li:2024sft, Lindblom:2025wme}.
+Therefore, our model is connected to an advanced QM model named the nonlocal Nambu-Jona-Lasinio (nlNJL) model, which is based on the crossover phase transition through a novel method.

+Consequently, we modeled hybrid stars with a dense core of deconfined QM surrounded by layers of bosonic S DM, hypernuclear matter, and ordinary nuclear matter.
+Our aim is to examine whether a unified EOS incorporating these exotic components can satisfy current multi-messenger constraints on NSs {while also placing constraints on the upper bound of the bosonic DM mass from astrophysical observations.}

-In our prior work \cite{Shahrbaf:2022upc}, referred to as 'paper I' hereafter, we established the lower-mass limit for S using a generalized relativistic density functional (GRDF) approach known as DD2Y-T, ensuring that the possible emergence of S as a DM candidate remains consistent with observational constraints derived from NS.
-Our findings disclosed the feasibility of S appearance in the hadronic phase of NS, demonstrating that a minimum mass of $m_\texttt{S} = 1885$ MeV fulfills the necessary conditions that S does not appear at subsaturation densities.
-The stability of such stars is contingent on both a positive mass shift for S and a phase transition into deconfined quark matter.
-In this present study, we adopt the same approach to ascertain the upper limit for the mass of S. We aim to investigate whether S remains a viable stable bosonic DM candidate across the entire accepted mass range within our model.
+In our prior work, \citet{Shahrbaf:2022upc}, we established the lower-mass limit for S, ensuring that the possible emergence of S as a DM candidate remains consistent with observational constraints derived from NSs.
+Our findings disclosed the feasibility of S appearance in the hadronic phase of NS, demonstrating that a minimum mass of $m_\texttt{S} = 1885$ MeV fulfills the necessary conditions that S does not appear at sub-saturation densities.
+In the present work, we adopt the same approach to ascertain the upper limit for the mass of S, assuming that the interaction strength with BM is fixed at its lowest value.
+This provides a reliable assumption about the DM-ordinary matter interaction.

+Furthermore, we performed a Bayesian analysis (BA) to systematically determine the posterior probability distribution of the allowed mass range of S, accounting for both observational uncertainties and model assumptions.
+By applying multiple constraints, the Bayesian framework provides more precise limits on the allowed bosonic DM parameter space within the context of NS physics.
+For our analysis, we considered fundamental constraints on NSs, mass, radius, and tidal deformability along with two extreme cases: HESS J1731-347 \citep{Doroshenko:2022nwp}, a light and ultracompact NS, and PSR J0952–0607~\citep{Romani:2022jhd}, which is a black widow (BW) pulsar and the most massive confirmed NS.
+The constraints are first applied independently to infer the respective posterior distributions of the S mass.
+Subsequently, these are combined to yield the final posterior distribution.